 The "Broadening Participation" research project found that the participation of women in peace processes was often a contested affair, rarely perceived as a natural and obvious element of proceedings.
 Women's inclusion was nearly always initiated for normative reasons, and met with indifference and resistance in the cases studied.
 Main conflict parties or negotiation parties hardly ever took active steps to include women in the peace process.
-Instead, women had to rely on their own efforts to be included (see Box 3.1), or were forced to rely on external support of the international community and third party mediators in order to secure participation.
+Instead, women had to rely on their own efforts to be included (see Box 3.1: Inclusion Pushed for by Women) or were forced to rely on external support of the international community and third party mediators in order to secure participation.

-Inclusion Pushed for by Women
+Box 3.1: Inclusion Pushed for by Women